 What is the cause of endometriosis?

-As a woman’s hormones change during her menstrual cycle, endometriosis implants (also referred to as lesions or nodules) caused by retrograde menstruation and ovarian development and leakage, respond to those hormonal fluctuations.
-These lesions grow, menstruate, and shed along with the normal lining of the uterus.
-Unfortunately, unlike normal endometrium that naturally leaves the body, when these implants shed there is no way for the material to exit the body, so it continues to build up.
+As a woman’s hormones change during her menstrual cycle, these endometriosis implants (also referred to as lesions or nodules) caused by retrograde menstruation and ovarian development and leakage, respond to those hormonal fluctuations.
+The lesions then grow, menstruate, and shed along with the normal lining of the uterus, allowing the endometriosis to spread.
+Unfortunately, unlike normal endometrium that naturally leaves the body, when these implants shed there is no way for the material to exit the body as the lesions are implanted in ectopic regions much deeper in the pelvic and abdominal cavity.
+Thus the disease continues to build up.

 The disease causes internal bleeding, inflammation, and expression of irritating enzymes.
 It can implant in the bowel, bladder, intestines, and other areas of the pelvic cavity, causing severe pain, the formation of scar tissue, adhesions (fibrous bands of dense tissue), and can cause the growth of new blood vessels (angiogenesis) and root to existing nerves.
 This can lead to chronic pelvic pain, severe cramping, bowel or urinary disorders, painful intercourse and even infertility.

 If you find yourself experiencing these symptoms, it could be due to a high rate of retrograde menstruation, which means that endometriosis may be on its way or has already developed.
 The most important step to treating your symptoms is through overcoming the taboo that surrounds the female period and in turn a disease such as endometriosis.
 However, we are always open to talking with patients and do our best in helping them find the cause of their discomfort.